turtleisaac/PokEditor-v2/README.md

 **Author: Turtleisaac**

 # Development of PokEditor v2 has ended and has been replaced with [PokEditor v3](https://github.com/turtleisaac/PokEditor).
+Please do not use v2 anymore.

 Multifunctional in-depth editor for Pokémon Gen IV (4) game data.